darkn3rd/oop-tut/README.md

 ### Part III

 These topics are in total ***brainstorming*** mode.
+This uses an abstract `Shape` class and concrete implementations of a shapes, such as `Rectangle` or `Triangle`.

-These features are starting to vary, as invocation oriented OOP languages support some notion of *abstraction* or *interfaces*, while inspection oriented OOP languages may not support such features.
+Such a concept works well for invocation oriented OOP languages that some either *abstraction* or *interface* concepts, but gets challenging to see how to apply this to inspection oriented OOP languages that do not have such features.

 * :books: Overriding (H00)
 * :books: Abstraction (I00)